-KTMPO commits to continuous evaluation of engagement processes through public surveys and internal reviews to ensure equitable planning through implementation and decision-making (USDOT, 2022).
+The Killeen-Temple Metropolitan Planning Organization (KTMPO) commits to continuously evaluate engagement processes through public surveys and internal reviews to ensure equitable planning through implementation and decision-making (USDOT, 2022).

-Measures of Effectiveness
+Measures of Effectiveness: Public Surveys and Internal Review

-Although the PEP will be reviewed at least every three years, KTMPO finds value in interim assessments to evaluate its effectiveness in soliciting public feedback and engaging citizens.
+Although the PEP will be reviewed once every three years, KTMPO finds value in interim assessments to evaluate our effectiveness in soliciting public feedback, engaging citizens, building community relationships, and understanding the public's needs and preferences.
 A summary of PEP effectiveness will be made available to members of the TPPB at the end of each fiscal year.
-KTMPO staff will measure the effectiveness using two tools, public surveys and an internal review.
-Both tools are designed to ensure transparency and compliance with an emphasis on building community relationships.
-Adjustments to survey and internal review questions may be made based on societal, demographic, and regulatory changes.
-Objective measurements and subjective observations will be captured for analysis.
+KTMPO staff will measure the PEP's effectiveness with public surveys and an internal review.
+Our desire is for the tools to encourage transparency and compliance.
+Adjustments to survey and internal review questions may be made based on social, demographic, and regulatory changes.
+Objective measurements and subjective observations will be captured for analysis to increase public engagement.